Credit: Photo by Mark Halliday

 Love to sing, dance, or act?
 Apply today to secure your spot!

 Surrey Civic Theatres facilities are currently closed and events and rentals at the Main Stage and Studio Theatre in the Surrey Arts Centre, and Centre Stage in City Hall have been cancelled until further notice.
 No new bookings for 2021 are being taken at this time.
-In the meantime, check out our Digital Stage for performing arts presentations you can enjoy from home.
 Pre-booked recording sessions are also available for community arts organizations.

 When you take the Arts Club's Junior Musical Theatre Intensive, you'll be guided by industry professionals in the kind of rigorous training typically found only at the post-secondary level.